TITHI-KHAN/Real-Time-Face-and-Hand-Detection-Integration-OpenCV-MediaPipe/README.md

 # Real-Time-Face-and-Hand-Detection-Integration-OpenCV-MediaPipe

+### Combines both OpenCV and MediaPipe for face and hand gesture detection.
+### Employs the Haar cascade classifier in OpenCV for face detection.
+### Utilizes the MediaPipe Hands module for hand gesture detection.

 This Python script combines the detection of both face and hand gestures using OpenCV and MediaPipe.

 Here's a breakdown of what the script does: